dragonflyoss/d7y.io/docs/reference/manage-console.md

 ## Preheat Failure

-If the status is `FAILURE`, the preheating is failure and you can view the error log.
+If the status is `FAILURE`, the preheating is failure and an error log is displayed.

 ![preheat-failure](../resource/manager-console/preheat-failure.png)